Workday/canvas-kit/CONTRIBUTING.md

 #### Testing

 Canvas Kit uses [Jest](https://jestjs.io/) and [Enzyme](https://airbnb.io/enzyme/) to unit test our React components.
-Each and every component requires at least 80% unit test coverage and a thorough set of snapshot tests.
+Each and every component requires at least 80% unit test coverage.

 Canvas Kit uses [Cypress](cypress.io) for UI tests.
 For info on why we chose Cypress, visit [Why Cypress?](./cypress/WHY_CYPRESS.md) For more information about how to write Cypress tests,